TrainND Northeast

 Put your passion to work and become a Certified Nurse Assistant (CNA) with training from TrainND Northeast at Lake Region State College in Devils Lake, ND.

-Nurse Assistant training is offered as non-credit career training through TrainND Northeast at Lake Region State College in a variety of options, depending upon student needs.
+Nurse Assistant training is offered as non-credit career training through TrainND Northeast at Lake Region State College.
 Students interested in training need not apply to the college to attend.

 Face-to-Face Classroom Training

-• This option is approved by the North Dakota Department of Health.
+• This option is approved by North Dakota Department and Human Services.
 Students who self-pay for this training may be eligible for reimbursement of their training fees following employment.

 Hybrid Training (Online & Classroom)